+Insert the paragraphs after Table 9-105:

 The Extended Measurement Configuration subelement contains measurement timing information for the requested 2.16GHz channels excluding the first 2.16GHz channel.
 When the Extended Measurement Configuration subelement is present, the measurement timing information for the first requested 2.16GHz channel is indicated in the Measurement Start Time field, the Measurement Duration field and Number of Time Blocks field.
 When the Extended Measurement Configuration subelement is not present, the measurement timing information for all the requested 2.16GHz channels is the same and indicated in the Measurement Start Time field, the Measurement Duration field and Number of Time Blocks field.
 The Extended Measurement Configuration subelement shall be put into the optional subelement.
-The Extended Measurement Configuration subelement data field format is shown in Figure 14 (Extended Measurement Configuration data field format).
+The Extended Measurement Configuration subelement data field format is shown in Figure 2 (Extended Measurement Configuration data field format).